swilsonmedia/fred/docs/git/commit/README.md

 1. `git commit -m "${commitMessage}"`
 2. `git push`

-If you do not provide the -m option followed by a message, you will be prompted for a message.
+If you do not provide the -m option followed by a message, you will be prompted for one.

 ![commit](./commit-prompt.png)